xelfia/Virtueld/manual.md

 > This page contains `not translated`: Please also refer to the [`Japanese`](ja/manual.md) edition using machine translation etc. 🙇

+* After launching the game, you will see the `🏠Lobby`.

+> Please note that pictograms described here and in-game icons will look different.

 `not translated`

 # `⚙Settings`